DavidH102/DotNet8-Blazor-WebAPP-with-SQLite-WASM/README.md

 ## Overview

-This demo shows how to integrate SQLite in a Blazor WebAssembly app, leveraging the new .NET 8 WebApp template that supports hybrid rendering modes.
+This demo shows how to integrate SQLite in a .NET 8 WebApp template app, leveraging the new .NET 8 WebApp template that supports hybrid rendering modes.
 The project allows for running in both WebAssembly and server-side modes while keeping data persistence in the browser using SQLite.

 ## Prerequisites